juju/docs/src/en/charm-review-process.md

 If the local deployment is successful, continue to the configuration section.

 !!!
-Note: If you have access to other cloud environments (like EC2), we appreciate testing the deployment on those environments as well.
+Note: If you have access to other cloud providers (like EC2), we appreciate testing the deployment on those models as well.

 ### Configuration and Relations